mullise147/VisionVanguards/README.md

 g.
 FAQ

 ## a.
 Getting Started
+To run the app, follow the instructions below:

+1. Clone this repository in your desired folder using the command ```**git clone https://github.com/mullise147/VisionVanguards**```.
+2. After cloning, enter to the following directory: **VisionVanguards/web-app/api** and run this command: ```**python3 main.py**``` to start the Flask API.
+It may initially give you some errors about modules that need to be install.
+We recommend using the **pip** command to install the necessary libraries like openCV, Librosa, PyAudioProcessing and Flask.
+3. Now, enter the following directory:** VisionVanguards/web-app/karaoke/src** and run the following commands:
+4. **npm install** to install all dependencies
+5. **npm run dev** to start the application.
+Navigate to **localhost:5173** on a browser of your choice.
-Upon launching the SIGHTSTEP app, you will be greeted with a landing page showcasing our exciting features.
+6. Upon launching the SIGHTSTEP app, you will be greeted with a landing page showcasing our exciting features.
 Click on the "Get Started" button to begin your karaoke journey.
 <img width="1468" alt="Screenshot 2024-04-11 at 2 53 29 PM" src="https://github.com/mullise147/VisionVanguards/assets/68687725/57d6d685-6710-496d-82bf-8e895101a976">

 ## b.
 Signing Up/Login